fuzziqersoftware/resource_dasm/README.md

 Run render_bits without any options for usage information.

+### dupe_finder

+dupe_finder finds duplicate resources of the same type in one or several resource files.

+Run dupe_finder without any options for usage information.

 ### Decompressors/dearchivers for specific formats

 * For HyperCard stacks: `hypercard_dasm stack_file [output_dir]`, or just `hypercard_dasm` to see all options